-Clicking Continue on this screen leads to the "Disk Partitioning and Layouts" screen, described next.
+Clicking the Next button brings the installation on to the Disk layout screen, described next.

-3.3.18 Disk Partitioning And Layouts
+3.3.16 Disk Layout

 The partitioning layout XML schema is described in detail in Appendix D of the Administrator Manual.
-Within the "Disk Partitioning and Layouts" configuration screen (figure 3.30):
+Within the Disk layout configuration screen (figure 3.20):

-Figure 3.30: Disk Partitioning And Layouts
+Figure 3.20: Disk layout screen

-- the administrator must select the drive on the head node where the cluster manager is to be installed. - the administrator must set the disk partitioning layout for the head node and regular nodes with the two options: "Head node disk layout" and "Node disk layout". - The head node by default uses - · one big partition if it has a drive size smaller than about 500GB - · several partitions if it has a drive size greater than or equal to about 500GB. - The regular node by default uses several partitions.
+- the administrator must select the drive on the head node where the cluster manager is to be installed. - the administrator must set the disk partitioning layout for the head node and regular nodes with the two options: Head node disk layout and Compute nodes disk layout. - The head node by default uses - · one big partition if it has a drive size smaller than about 500GB - · several partitions if it has a drive size greater than or equal to about 500GB. - The regular node by default uses several partitions.